Causal inference

 - Do these potential outcomes differ?

-Critically, to ensure valid inference, the potential outcomes must be (conditionally) independent of the exposure:
+To ensure valid inference, the potential outcomes must be conditionally independent of the exposure:

 \[Y^a \perp\!\!\!\perp A|L\]

-Outside of controlled experiments we cannot generally ensure this conditional independence.
-For this reason, we use sensitivity analysis, such as the E-value (VanderWeele, Mathur, and Chen 2020)
+Outside of controlled experiments, we cannot typically ensure this conditional independence.
+For this reason, we use sensitivity analysis, such as the E-value (VanderWeele, Mathur, and Chen 2020).

-To consistently estimate a causal association we must infer the average outcomes for the entire population were it subject to different levels of the exposure variable \(A = a\) and \(A=a*\).
+To consistently estimate a causal association from statistical associations in the data, we must infer the average outcomes for the entire population were it subject to different levels of the exposure variable \(A = a\) and \(A=a^*\).
+The average treatment effect (ATE) can be expressed as:

-We need not estimate \(\Pr(L = l)\).
-Rather obtain the weighted mean for the distribution of the confounders in the data by taking the double expectation: (Hernan and Robins 2023, 166).
+However, we need not estimate \(\Pr(L = l)\) directly.
+Instead, we can obtain the weighted mean for the distribution of the confounders in the data by taking the double expectation: (Hernan and Robins 2023, 166).

-- First we fit a regression for each outcome on the exposure \(A_{t0}\) and baseline covariates \(\boldsymbol{L} = (L_1, L_2,L_3 \dots L_n)\).
-To avoid implausible assumptions of linearity we model the relationship between the exposure each of the potential outcomes of interest using a cubic spline.
-We include in the set of baseline confounders \(\boldsymbol{L}\) the baseline measure of the exposure as well as the baseline response (or responses):
+Step 1.
+Fit a regression for the outcome on the exposure \(A_{t0}\) and baseline covariates \(\boldsymbol{L} = (L_1, L_2,L_3 \dots L_n)\).
+To avoid making unjustified linearity assumptions, model the relationship between the exposure and each of the potential outcomes of interest using a cubic spline.
+Include in the set of baseline confounders \(\boldsymbol{L}\), the baseline measure of the exposure as well as the baseline responses:

 \[E(Y|A, \boldsymbol{L})\]

-- Second, we use the model in (1) to predict the values of a potential outcome \(Y^{a}\) by setting the exposure to the value \(A = a\).
+Step 2.
+Use the model from step 1 to predict the values of a potential outcome \(Y^{a}\) by setting the exposure to the value \(A = a\).

 \[\hat{E}(Y|A = a, \boldsymbol{L})\]

-- Third, we use the model in (1) to predict the values of a different potential outcome \(Y^{a*}\)by setting the exposure to a different value of \(A =a^{\star}\).
+Step 3.
+Use the model from step 1 to predict the values of a different potential outcome \(Y^{a*}\) by setting the exposure to a different value of \(A = a^{\star}\).

-- Forth we obtain the focal contrast as the expected difference in the expected average outcomes when exposure at levels \(a*\) and \(a\).
-Where outcomes are continuous we calculate both mean of \(Y^a\) and the mean of \(Y^{a*}\) and then obtain their difference.
-This gives us:
+Step 4.
+Obtain the focal contrast as the expected difference in the average outcomes when exposure is at levels \(a*\) and \(a\).
+For continuous outcomes, calculate the mean of \(Y^a\) and the mean of \(Y^{a*}\) and then find their difference.
+This provides:

 Applications